BigWeaverServiceCanaryZetaIad/bigweaver-agent-canary-zeta-hydro-deps/README.md

 ## 🤝 Contributing

 When adding new benchmarks:
-1. Create a new file in `benches/benches/`
+1. Create a new file in `benches/` following the naming convention `<benchmark_name>.rs`
-2. Add the benchmark entry to `Cargo.toml`
+2. Add the benchmark entry to `Cargo.toml` under `[[bench]]` sections
-3. Follow existing naming conventions
+3. Follow existing naming conventions (e.g., `benchmark_name/dfir`, `benchmark_name/timely`)
 4. Include multiple implementations (Hydro, Timely, Differential) where applicable
-5. Document the benchmark purpose and expected behavior
+5. Document the benchmark purpose and expected behavior in code comments
-6. Add appropriate test data files if needed
+6. Add appropriate test data files to `benches/` if needed
+7. Update this README and BENCHMARKS_GUIDE.md to document the new benchmark

 ## 📚 Related Repositories